ka-chang/StateLegiscraper/README.md

 ## Bug Report

-If you would like to report a bug or issue , please submit a detailed report at [this link](https://github.com/ka-chang/StateLegiscraper/issues/new).
+Achieving broad and stable coverage for StateLegiscraper is a priority.
+States in active development are expected to have bugs, but bug reports for states identified as stable on the [state coverage documentation](https://github.com/ka-chang/StateLegiscraper/blob/main/doc/coverage.md) would be much appreciated.
+If you would like to report a bug or issue, please submit a detailed report at [this link](https://github.com/ka-chang/StateLegiscraper/issues/new).

 ## Contributions